sahoyosso/sahoyosso/README.md

 ### Hi there 👋

-Find code in repositories for geospatial projects, interactive maps and cool designs and any new side projects that spark my interests.
-I am mainly interested in spatial analysis
+Find code in repositories for geospatial projects, interactive maps and cool designs and any new side projects that spark my interests

-- 🔭 I’m currently working on adding projects to Github :octocat:
-- 🌱 I’m currently learning R
-- :books: :pencil2: still studying

 ### GIS Software